DrDanielh/UiAbot/docs/src/perception.rst

 Wheel Encoders
 --------------
 The installed rotary encoders is of type *incremental*, meaning they emit pulses, or ticks, as they spin.
 These ticks has to be counted on a processing unit  in order to get the encoder position.
 Incremental encoders are cheaper than their counterpart, *absolute* encoders, but are limited to measuring change in  position (relative).
 Anyhow, for the UiAbot we use these sensors to measure actual wheel speed.

 The CUI AMT102 encoder has customizeable quadrature resolution up to 2048 PPR, which can be selected by the physical DIP-switches.
 The combined CPR depends on the unit that is processing the pulses from the encoder.
-For a quadrature encoder it is possible to get a total
+For a quadrature encoder it is possible to get a total 4xPPR.
-4xPPR.
 On our UiAbot, the encoder is set to 2048 PPR and the ODrive board maximizes this with hardware-interrupts on both *falling* and *rising* edges, which results in a total of 8192 CPR.

 The implementation of the encoder was done by extending the ``odrive_ros2`` node with a publisher that emits all the necessary feedback data (motor position and velocity).
-The feedback data is published with msg-type `std_msgs/Float32 <http://docs.ros.org/en/noetic/api/std_msgs/html/msg/Float32.html>`_ on the relevant topics for each axis, as seen in figure above.
+The feedback data is published with msg-type `std_msgs/Float32 <http://docs.ros.org/en/noetic/api/std_msgs/html/msg Float32.html>`_on the relevant topics for each axis, as seen in figure above.

 To visualize wheel motion in `Rviz2 <https://github.com/ros2/rviz>`_, an URDF is created with the mesh of the UiAbot including all relevant frames and their pose relative to ``base_link``.
-The :ref:`uiabot_pkg wheel_tf_publisher` node publishes the position of the two wheel joints as a `sensor_msgs/JointState <http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ message on the ``/joint_states`` topic.
+Furthermore, an extension to the :ref:`uiabot_pkg mechanical_odometry` node is added to publish the position of the two wheel joints as a `sensor_msgs/JointState <http://docs.ros.org/en/noetic api/sensor_msgs/html/msg/JointState.html>`_ message  on the ``/joint_states`` topic.
 Then, using the built-in `robot_state_publisher <https://github.com/ros/robot_state_publisher/tree/humble>`_ with the URDF as an  argument, the correct transforms is automatically updated and published to the ``/robot_description`` topic.
 Additionally, the static and dynamic TF's based on the URDF,  is broadcasted for later usage.

 The ``/robot_description`` topic can then be subscribed to in Rviz2, which then will visualize the robot and all its frames dynamically.